epam/aws-syndicate/tests/smoke/README.md

 #### `sdct-auto-test` Subdirectory
 - Contains the aws-project on which testing will be carried out.
 More details about the project can be found [here](sdct-auto-test/README.md)

+### `lambda_config_updated.json` and `deployment_resources_updated.json`
+- Lambda and overall resources configuration files with the `_updated` suffix are required to test the `syndicate update` command.
+The content of these files apply to the current corresponding configs while the resources are being updated.
+Afterwards, the original configs return the original content.
+Example:
+  1. Start testing `syndicate update` stage;
+  2. Change content of `app/lambdas/sdct-at-nodejs-lambda/lambda_config.json` file to content of `app/lambdas/sdct-at-nodejs-lambda/lambda_config_updated.json`;
+  3. Build bundle with updated configuration;
+  4. Wait for `syndicate update` to finish executing (successfully or not, whatever);
+  5. Return original content of `app/lambdas/sdct-at-nodejs-lambda/lambda_config.json` file.

 ## Configuration

 ### Config structure